12 Jun What Happens if I Miss a Mortgage Payment?

 - You will be charged a late fee.

 After two late mortgage payments, you are in danger of foreclosing on and losing your house.
-Clearly, from time to time, life events can happen which might set you back and cause you to miss a payment on your mortgage, but if you are in a situation which will cause more than one late payment.
+Clearly, from time to time, life events can happen which might set you back and cause you to miss a payment on your mortgage, but if you are in a situation that will cause more than one late payment.
 Your best option is to contact your lender to inform them of your reasons for paying your mortgage late.
 Some lenders will help you to seek out resources to get you back on track.

 However, in some cases, such as long-term job loss, it might be impossible to stay up to date or to catch up.
 Once you fall behind, the results of foreclosure can set you on a difficult financial path to recover from.
 It can lead up to a 160-point drop in your credit score and potentially make it difficult to borrow money in the future.